pTurboGFP-PRL

 Notice to Purchaser:

-Evrogen FP-related products are intended for research use only and covered by Evrogen Patents and/or Patent applications pending.
-By use of these products, you accept the terms and conditions of the applicable Limited Use Label License.
+TurboGFP-related materials (also referred to as "Products") are intended for research use only.
+The Products are covered by U.S. Pat.
+7,678,893; European Pat.
+1576157; and other Evrogen Patents and/or Patent applications pending.
+By use of these Products, you accept the terms and conditions of the applicable Limited Use Label License.